maimedleech/InputSimulatorStandard/README.md

 # Windows Input Simulator Plus
 This library is a fork of Michael Noonan's *Windows Input Simulator* (a C# wrapper around the `SendInput` functionality of Windows) and it can be used as a replacement of the original library without any source code changes.

 This fork supports scan codes, making it compatible with many applications that the original library does not support.

-## NuGet
-Install-Package InputSimulatorPlus

 # Examples